ELee-Wuollet13/Project3/README.md

 Made by: Everett Lee-Wuollet

 #### Description

+This program takes in a number and converts it into a list of numbers and a series of strings.

+#### Specs

->The user input is pilled from id intake and converted into the variable 'num'
+>The user input is pulled from id intake and converted into the variable 'num'
 >
 >An array is created called 'array'
 >